ralexander-phi/relicensing-monitor/content/factor/agreements/index.md

 ## Developer Certificate of Origin

-A [Developer Certificate of Origin](https://developercertificate.org/) (DCO) is a low risk way for developers to license their contributions under the project's existing license, or a compatible license.
+A [Developer Certificate of Origin](https://developercertificate.org/) (DCO) is a lightweight way for developers to license their contributions under the project's existing license or a compatible license.

 The DCO does not contain any patent or copyright grants.
-As such, the trademark owner of the project does not gain any special rights beyond the rights specified by the software licence(s).
+As such, the trademark owner of the project does not gain any special rights beyond the rights specified by the software license(s).

 ## Contributor License Agreement

-A Contributor License Agreement (CLA) is an agreement which contributors are required to sign before they may contribute to a software project.
+A Contributor License Agreement (CLA) is an agreement that contributors are required to sign before they may contribute to a software project.

 A CLA is not inherently a problem, but some agreements require copyright grants and patent grants.
 Centralization of rights to the project owner simplifies the license change process as contributors have delegated their rights.